Community Support Programs

 - When: Term 1 * Term 2 * Term 3 * Term 4 (bookings essential)

 - What: Activities drawn from the Cool Kids Program and arts-based activities

 - Fee: free * includes workbooks for parents and children

 - Venue: Tuggeranong Child and Family Centre

-The BCS Housing Support Program provides a suite of supports for people who are at risk of homelessness.
+The CRCS Housing Support Program provides a suite of supports for people who are at risk of homelessness.
 The program works with individuals and families to create pathways that are aimed at preventing homelessness.
 Service are non-tenure specific and are open to all people in Canberra whether they are privately renting, in public or community housing or have a mortgage.